MarcusPang/MarcusPang/README.md

-### Welcome!
+### Hi! 👋
-I am a student majoring in Computer Science and Math.
-I am passionate about web development, and currently learning more about machine learning and the cryptocurrency eco-system!
+I'm a student majoring in Computer Science and Math.
+I am passionate about web development, and currently learning more about machine learning and building dApps.

 ### Hackathons
 - [Learn Together - LifeHack 2021](https://github.com/mazx4960/learntogether)